 Back pain is one of the most common reasons why people visit the doctor.
 The good news is that the pain often goes away on its own, and people usually recover in a week or two.

 Many people want to stay in bed when their back hurts.
 For many years, getting bed rest was the normal advice.
-But studies show that staying in bed longer than 48 hours won’t help.
+However, newer data have shown that there is little to no role for bed rest in the treatment of low back pain.
 Here’s why:

 Staying in bed won’t help you get better faster.

-If you’re in terrible pain, lying down for a day or two can help ease pain and reduce the load on your spine.
-But research suggests that if you find comfortable positions and move around sometimes, you may not need bed rest at all.
+If you’re in terrible pain, bed rest may not actually ease the pain, but increase it.
+Research suggests that if you find comfortable positions and move around sometimes, you may not need bed rest at all.

 Research shows that: